farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Compliance.md

 14. In your Microsoft Edge browser, you can close the Endpoint Manager admin center tab and the Azure Active Directory admin center tab.
 Leave the Microsoft Office Home tab and the Microsoft 365 admin center tab open.

-You have configured automatic enrollment in Intune for devices of users in the WIP Users group, and you have verified the MDM authority for Adatum's tenant is set to Microsoft Intune.
+You have configured automatic enrollment in Intune for devices of users in the Compliance Test Users group, and you have verified the MDM authority for Adatum's tenant is set to Microsoft Intune.

 # Proceed to Lab 4 - Exercise 2